chriszachdev/linked-blog-starter-md/Quick Notes.md

-This is a test for the auto commit-sync.
+This is a test for the auto commit-sync on mobile.